MicrosoftDocs/visualstudio-docs/docs/data-tools/validate-data-in-datasets.md

  You can confirm that data that's being written to a dataset is valid by building validation checks into the dataset itself.
 The dataset can check the data no matter how the update is being performed — whether directly by controls in a form, within a component, or in some other way.
 Because the dataset is part of your application (unlike the database backend), it's a logical place to build application-specific validation.

  The best place to add validation to your application is in the dataset's partial class file.
 In [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)] or [!INCLUDE[csprcs](../data-tools/includes/csprcs_md.md)], open the **Dataset Designer** and double-click the column or table for which you want to create validation.
 This action automatically creates an <xref:System.Data.DataTable.ColumnChanging> or <xref:System.Data.DataTable.RowChanging> event handler.
-For more information, see [How to: Validate Data During Column Changes](../Topic/How%20to:%20Validate%20Data%20During%20Column%20Changes.md) or [How to: Validate Data During Row Changes](../Topic/How%20to:%20Validate%20Data%20During%20Row%20Changes.md).
-For a complete example, see [Walkthrough: Adding Validation to a Dataset](../Topic/Walkthrough:%20Adding%20Validation%20to%20a%20Dataset.md).

 ## Validate data
  Validation within a dataset can be accomplished in the following ways:

 -   By creating your own application-specific validation that can check values in an individual data column during changes.
-For more information, see [How to: Validate Data During Column Changes](../Topic/How%20to:%20Validate%20Data%20During%20Column%20Changes.md).
+For more information, see [How to: Validate Data During Column Changes](validate-data-in-datasets.md).

 -   By creating your own application-specific validation that can check data to values while an entire data row is changing.
-For more information, see [How to: Validate Data During Row Changes](../Topic/How%20to:%20Validate%20Data%20During%20Row%20Changes.md).
+For more information, see [How to: Validate Data During Row Changes](validate-data-in-datasets.md).

 -   By creating keys, unique constraints, and so on as part of the actual schema definition of the dataset.
-For more information about incorporating validation into the schema definition, see [Constraining a DataColumn to Contain Unique Values](../Topic/How%20to:%20Add%20Columns%20to%20a%20DataTable.md).

 -   By setting the properties of the <xref:System.Data.DataColumn> object's,  such as <xref:System.Data.DataColumn.MaxLength%2A>, <xref:System.Data.DataColumn.AllowDBNull%2A>, and <xref:System.Data.DataColumn.Unique%2A>.

  Several events are raised by the <xref:System.Data.DataTable> object when a change is occurring in a record:

 -   The <xref:System.Data.DataTable.ColumnChanging> and <xref:System.Data.DataTable.ColumnChanged> events are raised during and after each change to an individual column.
 The <xref:System.Data.DataTable.ColumnChanging> event is useful when you want to validate changes in specific columns.
 Information about the proposed change is passed as an argument with the event.
-For more information, see [How to: Validate Data During Column Changes](../Topic/How%20to:%20Validate%20Data%20During%20Column%20Changes.md).

 -   The <xref:System.Data.DataTable.RowChanging> and <xref:System.Data.DataTable.RowChanged> events are raised during and after any change in a row.
 The <xref:System.Data.DataTable.RowChanging> event is more general.
 It  indicates that a change is occurring somewhere in the row, but you don't know which column has changed.
-For more information, see [How to: Validate Data During Row Changes](../Topic/How%20to:%20Validate%20Data%20During%20Row%20Changes.md).

  By default, each change to a column therefore raises four events.
 The first is the <xref:System.Data.DataTable.ColumnChanging> and <xref:System.Data.DataTable.ColumnChanged> events for the specific column that's being changed.
 Next are the <xref:System.Data.DataTable.RowChanging> and <xref:System.Data.DataTable.RowChanged> events.
 If multiple changes are being made to the row, the events will be raised for each change.